Table of contents

 Your customers are a goldmine of knowledge.
 After all, who knows better about the good and the bad aspects of your product?

 Last year, our primary challenge was a drop in sales within a global version of Brand24.
 A lot of customers were bouncing back from our “Pick a plan” page, and we had no idea why.
-We couldn’t figure it out what the problem was, but thanks to little help from Paweł Tkaczyk, we found the solution.
+We couldn’t figure out what the problem was, but thanks to little help from Paweł Tkaczyk, we found the solution.

-Social data is the cherry on the top of your brand audit.
+Social data is the cherry on top of your brand audit.
 It gives you access to customers’ insights about your product that is unavailable through other sources.

 You can examine the context in which people mention your keywords and discover associations customers have with your brand.
 Take a look at the context of the discussion in our analysis tab – it shows all the words that appear in connection with your monitored keyword(s).

-Social media listening can help you identify your brand’s influencers – people who can add value to your marketing campaigns.
+Social media listening can help you find your brand’s influencers – people who can add value to your marketing campaigns.
 In Brand24’s dashboard, you’ll see right away who is linking to your website and what’s their influencers’ score.

 Internet monitoring can also be a useful tool for examining your competitors.
 You can set up separate projects for your main adversaries and monitor what their customers are saying on the Internet.
 Spot and fill the gaps in customer experience to gain loyal clients.

-The outcome of a successful brand audit should be a plan of action which will highlight the areas for improvement.
+The outcome of a successful brand audit should be a plan of action that will highlight the areas for improvement.
 The program should specify the goals you want to achieve and a timeline of expected results.

 The brand audit is a useful technique to stay up-to-date and ahead of your competition.
 It will provide you with information pertinent to your business.
 The landscape we operate in is constantly changing, that’s why it’s vital to make it a continuous process.